Hope at last for sea-battered communities

 The strategy is a first for New Zealand in terms of the scale and complexity of assessment of such a large area.
 It is also a good example of a collaborative project between councils, consultants and academia, with a heavy emphasis on community engagement and working within the latest government guidance.

-The collaborative project involved mana whenua/tangata whenua members appointed from Maungaharuru-Tangitu Trust, Manu Ahuriri Incorporated and He Toa Takitini.
-Technical and facilitation consultant support was provided by Tonkin + Taylor and Mitchel Daysch, with contributions from other consultants in the specialist assessment of economic, cultural and social impacts.
+The collaborative project involved mana whenua/tangata whenua members appointed from Maungaharuru-Tangitū Trust, Manu Ahuriri Incorporated and He Toa Takitini.
+Technical and facilitation consultant support was provided by Tonkin + Taylor and Mitchel Daysh, with contributions from other consultants in the specialist assessment of economic, cultural and social impacts.

 Community engagement was critical and a central part of the strategy development.
 Two assessment panels were set up to cover the southern and northern cells, with representatives including local residents, councillors and community groups.
-Through a series of 12 workshops, the assessment panels worked alongside TAG to develop and assess coastal defence and risk mitigation options, while also reporting back to the wider community at public open days.
+Through a series of 12 workshops, the assessment panels worked alongside Technical Advisory Group (TAG) to develop and assess coastal defence and risk mitigation options, while also reporting back to the wider community at public open days.

 “The benefits of planning and using the community based approach as undertaken in Hawke’s Bay over the past 2 years has enabled a representative cross section of the regional community to be fully informed about the risks, threats and exposure of climate change to Hawkes Bay, have access to national and international expertise to inform themselves on options and approaches to addressing climate change impacts and has empowered them to make local decisions to local problems by using short, medium and long term time horizons,” says Graeme Hansen, HBRC’s Water Initiatives Group Manager.